Nuclear Power in Brazil

 In the 1988 constitution the federal government reserved a monopoly over uranium resources and their development.
 Amendments are proposed to open up uranium exploration and mining to private enterprise, as was done in the oil and gas sector in 1995.

-In 2008, INB entered an arrangement with fertiliser producer Galvani to recover uranium from phosphate mined at Itataia/ Santa Quitéria3 in the north of the country.
-The open pit mine is expected to produce 970 tU/yr from 2015, and ramp up to 1270 tU per year in 2017 as by-product or co-product of phosphate.
-Reserves are 76,000 tU at 0.08% U, with 140,000 tU resources quoted elsewhere.
+In 2008, INB entered an arrangement with fertiliser producer Galvani to recover uranium from phosphate mined at Itataia/Santa Quitéria3 in the north of the country.
+The open pit mine is expected to produce 970 tU/yr from 2016, and ramp up to 1270 tU per year as by-product or co-product of phosphate.
+Reserves are 76,000 tU at 0.08%U, with 140,000 tU resources quoted elsewhere.

 All mined uranium is used domestically, after conversion and most enrichment abroad.
-Target uranium production is 250 tU/yr from 2018, ramping up from 40 tU/yr in 2015 and 2016 through 150 tU in 2017.
+Expected uranium production is 250 tU/yr from 2018, ramping up from 40 tU/yr in 2015 and 2016 through 150 tU in 2017.

 Apart from the navy’s small experimental plant at Aramar, all conversion is by Areva in France.
 INB plans a domestic facility of 1300 t/yr by 2020.
 The UF6 has mostly been sent to Urenco for enrichment, but increasingly can be enriched at Brazil’s Resende plant.

 Most enrichment has been undertaken by Urenco in Europe or USA, but the fuel for Angra 1 refuelling in 2015 will come from domestically-enriched uranium.